 A yummy home-made lasagne is one of my favourite things ever.
-There is nothing quite like how Mum cooks it, and I have given up ordering it when out – because while it might be tasty (especially in an Italian restaurant), it just never matches the way Mum makes it.
-I’m not fussy on the contents of a lasagne, whether it be beef, chicken or vegetarian, all are equally as good.
-This recipe is great to cook for a family / flat, and its pretty economical too.
-It’s not actually Mum’s recipe – she tends to opt for the traditional beef lasagne, but this is a recipe that a previous flatmate used to cook for us frequently – and it never got old.
+No lasagne tastes as good as my Mum’s, which has just resulted in me giving up on ordering it when I go out, because while it might be tasty (especially in an Italian restaurant), it just never matches the way Mum makes it.
+When I’m not eating my Mum’s beef lasagne, I don’t really mind what the contents are; whether it be beef, chicken or vegetarian, all are equally as good.
+This recipe is great to cook for a family / flat, and it’s pretty economical too.
+It’s not actually Mum’s recipe – she almost exclusively cooks traditional beef lasagne, but this is a recipe that a previous flatmate used to cook for us frequently – and it never got old.
 I often cook it up and freeze any leftovers – creates an exciting meal down the track!

 Collect (for the chicken mixture)

 - 1 medium chicken

 - 1 onion, chopped